The makerspace philosophy: Learn by doing with agency, heart, and purpose

 Boys can dream, make, think and do in our new makerspace.
 Through the powerful and iterative process of imagining a problem, designing solutions, repeatedly building and testing, and accomplishing a solution that is shared with a larger audience, boys develop creative confidence, persistence, and purpose.
 By teaching students the problem-solving tools and habits of mind to be change-makers and problem-identifiers, students build empathy while developing twenty first century skills.

 What it looks like at Fenn:

-The makerspace, in its first year at Fenn, is used in a variety of ways to complement the strong academic and arts programs we already have.
+The makerspace, in its fourth year at Fenn, is used in a variety of ways to complement the strong academic and arts programs we already have.

 Three programs are highlighted in the pictures below: The IDEA Program, Design Thinking and Curriculum Integration, and Co-curricular Opportunities.

 To read more about the Makerspace, please see our most recent FENN Magazine spotlight.